l2code-org/l2essentials/README.md

 11) Run `ls` in `~/essentials`
   * you should see `a.txt` and `c.txt`
   * you should not see `first` or `b.txt`

+# git

+git is an important tool for every developer.
+It's how most developers preserve their work and work together.
+Here are several resources to help you learn the basics of git:

+1) Github has a good resource [here](https://guides.github.com/introduction/git-handbook/) covering the basics
+2) There are a couple of interactive tutorials [here](https://www.katacoda.com/courses/git) and [here](https://learngitbranching.js.org/)